Ireland drops six spots to 43rd in this year’s CCPI, remaining a low performer.

-Ireland rises nine spots from 46th to 37th in this year’s CCPI, but it remains in the low-performing countries.
-Ireland receives a medium rating in the Renewable Energy and Energy Use categories, with a low in Climate Policy and a very low in GHG Emissions.
+The country receives a medium rating in the Renewable Energy and Energy Use categories and a low in Climate Policy and GHG Emissions.

 National experts that contributed to the policy evaluation of this year’s CCPI chose to remain anonymous